raphi011/handoff/README.md

 - [ ] (Feature) Configurable test run retention policy
 - [ ] (Feature) Manual retrying of failed tests
 - [ ] (Feature) Grafana service dashboard template
-- [ ] (Feature) Soft test fails that don't fail the entire testsuite.
-This can be used to help with the chicken/egg problem when you add new tests that target a new service version that is not deployed yet.
 - [ ] (Feature) Flaky test detection + metric
 - [ ] (Feature) Add test-suite labels (e.g. instead of "associated service", "team name" attributes)
 - [ ] (Feature) Add support for async plugins in case they need to do slow operations such as http calls
 - [ ] (Feature) Asynchronous plugin hooks with callbacks for slow operations (e.g. http calls)
-- [ ] (Technical) Limit the number of concurrent test runs via a configuration option
 - [ ] (Technical) Comprehensive test suite
 - [ ] (Technical) Continue test runs on service restart
 - [ ] (Plugin) Pagerduty - triger alerts/incidents on failed e2e tests